gabrielamuller/stream2project/README.md

 # US Mass Shootings 1966-2017
 **Interactive Data visualisation Web Application**

-This Web App was built as the second project for the Code Institute's classroom bootcamp.
+This Web App was built as a course project.
 It is a Data Visualisation project using Pythons *Flask* framework.

 ## Live Demo